CandleLibrary/Wick/README.md

   </w-s>
 </w-c>
 ```
+WIth both of these set, when the mic listening on the channel for "array" receives a message, if that message has an array as a value, Wick will create a component for each item in the array and append it to the `<w-c>` tag.
+By default, when a `<w-c>` tag is rendered, it will be converted into a `<ul>` tag.
+All components will also be wrapped into a `<li>`tag.

-If the above component fragment receives this type of data
+If the previous component fragment receives this type of data,
 ```JavaScript
 {array:[{name:"Paul"},{name:"Ruth"}]}
 ```
-Then this markup will be rendered
+then this markup will be rendered.
 ```HTML
 <ul>
   <li>Paul</li>